alecjacobson/meshfix/README.md

   1. Install SuperLU (e.g. using macports/homebrew)

+  2. Install makedepend (e.g. using macports/homebrew)

-  2. Issue the following to compile dependencies and then meshfix.
+  3. Issue the following to compile dependencies and then meshfix.
 ```bash
 cd OpenNL3.2.1/
 ./configure.sh